petter-holmberg/cpp-ref/classes.md

 ### Functor classes

-A functor is a class modelled after function pointers.
+A functor is a class modeled after function pointers.
 The convention in STL is to pass functors by value.
 Therefore, they should be lightweight and have valid copy-semantics.
 They also need to be monomorphic, i.e. not use virtual functions.
 State and polymorphism can be implemented using the [Pimpl idiom](#Pimpl).
 [Meyers01](#Meyers01) §38

 Functors that are predicates (i.e. return bool or something that can be implicitly converted into bool) should be pure functions, i.e. their return value should only depend on the input values and not some internal state.